spjy/spjy.github.oi/jotted-topics/microelectronics.md

 ![opamp](/microelectronics/opamp.svg)

-An op amp is operated by DC power supplies with one rail connected to postive voltage and the other connected to negative voltage.
+An op amp is operated by DC power supplies with one rail connected to positive voltage and the other connected to negative voltage.

 ## Ideal Operation Amplifier Model

 We can assume four characteristics of an ideal op amp:

 1. $i_{input} = 0 \implies R_i \rightarrow \infty$.
-No current flows into the input terminals, thus the input impedence is infinite.
+No current flows into the input terminals, thus the input impedance is infinite.
 2. $v_o = A(v_2-v_1) \implies R_o \rightarrow 0$.
 The output terminal acts like an ideal voltage source, where $v_o = A(v_2-v_1)$, so the output impedance is zero.
 3. Bandwidth $\rightarrow \infty$.
 In other words, the op amp can amplify signals at any frequency with equal gain.
 4. Infinite Open Loop Gain. $A \rightarrow \infty$.